 Your agent will analyze comparable sales and prepare an estimate of value—often called a CMA—for comparative market analysis.
 It is OK to compare this to the Zestimate at Zillow, but note the variances your agent will point out because your listing agent should have the experience and education to provide you with a more accurate opinion of value.

 Home Staging Boosts Selling Power and Appeal

 Ask your agent to advise you on preparing your home for sale.
 Most homes show better with about half of the furniture removed.
 If a buyer walks in the door and wonders if anybody lives in the house, you've done your job correctly.
 Consider home staging to boost your selling power and appeal.

 Painting is the single most effective improvement you can make.
-Don't let dings in the woodwork or scraps on the walls make your home reflect deferred maintenance.
+Don't let dings in the woodwork or scrapes on the walls make your home reflect deferred maintenance.

 The Best Day to List Your Home

 Choose the best day to list your home.
 This time period will vary depending on your local community, the weather, time of year, and a host of other factors, including the state of your present real estate market.
-It's not like that movie Groundhog Day.
-You basically get one chance to present your home in hopefully its best light the first day on the market.
+You basically get one chance to present your home in its best light the first day on the market.

 Ask About Your Agent's Standard Real Estate Commission

-Ask about your agent's standard real estate commission before you get too far down the line.
-If it's reasonable, consider the big picture and benefits to you to hire this individual.
+If the agent's standard real estate commission seems reasonable, consider the big picture and benefits to you to hire this individual.
 Check track records for performance.
 Don't expect a full-service agent to discount.
 Getting into a contract is only the beginning; you need to make it all the way to closing.